bcmertz/SWCD-Tools/README.md

 ## Historical Imagery

 Only for in-house use since it depends on a very specific file structure and historical imagery raster structure

+## TODO: Geocode address tool

+Take NYS address and geocode it to point

 # Contributing